juliejonak/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 Add your answers to the questions below.

+Opening Sprint Challenge and PR to track commits.

 1. What is the runtime complexity of your ring buffer's `append` method?

 2. What is the space complexity of your ring buffer's `append` function?